 The fitness centre could be one part of a company’s “Living Well” program.

-Studies have shown that successfully adopting a culture that promotes health and wellness can help companies reduce health-care costs, cut absentee rates and perhaps attract top talent.
+Studies have shown that successfully adopting a culture that promotes health and wellness can help companies reduce health-care costs.
+Also to cut absentee rates and perhaps attract top talent.

 At least half of all U.S. employers with about 50 employees provide some type of wellness program for their workforce, according to the nationwide survey conducted by Rand, though they range widely in scope.